tedszy/shrdlu/README.md

 Shrdlu breaks down the problem of parsing CSV data into three stages.

-1. A Field parser, which parses single fields of a CSV document.
+1. A field parser, which parses single fields of a CSV document.

-2. Using the Field parser to make a Record_parser, which parses one CSV record.
+2. Using the Field parser to make a record parser, which parses one CSV record.

-3. Using the Record_parser to make a Document_parser, which reads an entire CSV document.
+3. Using the record parser to make a document parser, which reads an entire CSV document.

 Shrdlu is easy to use.
 Just do extractions from an input stream